LPirch/mcpp/README.md

 complexity.

 The goal of this project is to provide a re-usable script to analyze C/C++ source code and extract complexity metrics from it.
+The implemented metrics are taken from the [paper](https://xiaoningdu.github.io/assets/pdf/leopard.pdf)

+> LEOPARD: Identifying Vulnerable Code for Vulnerability Assessment through Program Metrics

+This tool is released as part of our research in vulnerability discovery and has been used in our paper

+> SoK: Where to Fuzz?
+Assessing Target Selection Methods in Directed Fuzzing"

+See also the corresponding [repo](https://github.com/wsbrg/crashminer).

 ## Complexity Metrics